Khozacharles832/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .2-groups.

-Is a bash script that displays the number of groups a user is associated with
+Is a bash script that displays the number of groups a user is associated with.

+.3-new group.

+is a bas script that changes the file ownership.